multiplehats/piggy/apps/plugin/readme.txt

 Leat's all-in-one platform empowers you to:

-● Quickly set up a fully customized loyalty program and rewards, with no coding required.
+* Quickly set up a fully customized loyalty program and rewards, with no coding required
-● Effortlessly engage customers using targeted vouchers and promotions integrated with automated marketing tools.
+* Effortlessly engage customers using targeted vouchers and promotions
-● Drive growth with real-time analytics and insights, ensuring your customers stay connected and engaged.
+* Drive growth with real-time analytics and insights
-● Seamlessly manage your loyalty program both online and offline with Leat's extensive integrations, eliminating any gaps in your customer experience.
+* Seamlessly manage your loyalty program both online and offline

-### External services
+= Key Features =

+* **Points & Rewards Program** - Create a flexible points system where customers earn points for purchases
+* **Custom Rewards** - Design attractive rewards that keep customers coming back
+* **Automated Marketing** - Send targeted emails and notifications based on customer behavior
+* **Real-time Analytics** - Track program performance and customer engagement
+* **WooCommerce Integration** - Seamlessly works with your existing store
+* **Multi-channel Support** - Works both online and in physical stores

+= External Services =

 This plugin requires an API connection to [Leat](https://www.leat.com) and it's business portal ([business.leat.eu](https://business.leat.eu)) for core functionality including reward management, customer tracking, and loyalty point calculations.